Fazecast/jSerialComm/README.md

 For usage examples, please refer to the [Usage wiki](https://github.com/Fazecast/jSerialComm/wiki/Usage-Examples).

+Starting with Java version 24 and later, additional restrictions have been placed on applications that make calls to native code.
+To allow your Java application to use the jSerialComm library, you may need to pass one of the following command-line flags to your application invocation:

+* ``--enable-native-access=com.fazecast.jSerialComm``: to allow native code access only to jSerialComm
+* ``--enable-native-access=ALL-UNNAMED``: to allow native code access to all libraries used by your app.

 If you intend to use the library in multiple applications simultaneously, you may need to set the ```fazecast.jSerialComm.appid``` property before accessing the SerialPort class so that applications don't accidentally delete each others' temporary files during boot-up